Lewis leads Saint Mary’s (CA) against Ohio after 28-point game

 Moraga, California; Tuesday, 10 p.m.
 EST

-BOTTOM LINE: Saint Mary’s (CA) faces Ohio after Mikey Lewis scored 28 points in Saint Mary’s (CA)’s 87-66 victory over the Chattanooga Mocs.
+BOTTOM LINE: Saint Mary’s (CA) hosts Ohio after Mikey Lewis scored 28 points in Saint Mary’s (CA)’s 87-66 victory against the Chattanooga Mocs.

-Ohio went 10-9 in MAC games and 3-10 on the road last season.
+Ohio went 16-16 overall a season ago while going 3-10 on the road.
 The Bobcats averaged 79.8 points per game while allowing opponents to score 76.5 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.